DataFire/Integrations/integrations/generated/google_androidpublisher/README.md

 ### Track
 * Track `object`
   * track `string`: Identifier for this track.
-One of "alpha", "beta", "production" or "rollout".
+One of "alpha", "beta", "production", "rollout" or "internal".
   * userFraction `number`
-  * versionCodes `array`
+  * versionCodes `array`: Version codes to make active on this track.
+Note that this list should contain all versions you wish to be active, including those you wish to retain from previous releases.
     * items `integer`

 ### TracksListResponse